bower/spec/README.md

 **main [string|array of strings]**

 The primary acting files necessary to use your package.
 While Bower does not directly use these files, they are listed with the commands `bower list --json` and `bower list --paths`, so they can be used by build tools.

+* Coffeescript should be compiled.
-Do not include minified files.
-Files should not be versioned (Bad: package.1.1.0.js; Good: package.js).
+* Do not include minified files.
+* Files should not be versioned (Bad: package.1.1.0.js; Good: package.js).

 ---